-First of all it is slow to boot, but even if you use Snapshot to speed up the start, the execution is also very slow, especially when using the debug mode.
+First of all, it's slow to boot, but even if you use Snapshot to speed up the start, the execution is also very slow, especially when using the debug mode.

-Tweaking Qemu parameters did not help significantly, the emulator remains too slow, that's probably why most Android developers seem to use a real device attached via USB.
+Tweaking Qemu parameters did not help significantly, the emulator remains too slow, which is probably why most Android developers tend to use a real device attached via USB.

-Anyway, I wanted to find a solution, also because I want to be able to do a demonstration of an application via a beamer and don't want to do the demonstration of a slow application.
+Anyway, I wanted to find a solution, also because I want to be able to conduct a demonstration of an application via a beamer and I don't want to "showcase" the demonstration of a slow application.

 I am not an Apple developer, but it looks like the iPhone simulator does not have the same issue as the Android Emulator.

-One of the reasons for this is that it does not run a "real emulator", because the CPU instruction used by the iPhone simulator is the same as the one used by the host (x86).
+One of the reasons for this is because it does not run a "real emulator", The CPU instruction used by the iPhone simulator is the same as the one used by the host (x86).

 On the contrary, Android Emulator emulates a real ARM processor on top of an x86 processor.
 This is a lot of overhead.